 - The School holds a Premises Licence issued by the Local District Council for Licensable Activities.
-A copy of the Licence is displayed in Reception/Outside the school Hall. - We develop a written evacuation procedure for performances/events (when larger than normal numbers of people would be present); ensure that all staff are aware of their responsibilities should an evacuation be required during a performance/event and ensure this is clearly displayed.
-The performance/event this explained leader also ensures
+A copy of the Licence is displayed in Reception/Outside the school Hall. - We develop a written evacuation procedure for performances/events (when larger than normal numbers of people would be present); ensure that all staff are aware of their responsibilities should an evacuation be required during a performance/event and ensure this is clearly displayed. performance/event leader also this explained ensures